 How should Qurbani meat be distributed?

 Ideally, the meat from Qurbani should be divided in three equal parts - one for the home, one for relatives and friends, and one for the poor and needy.
 The meat from Qurbani can be distributed to the poor or rich, Muslim or non-Muslim.
 However, because of the relative lack of poverty in Western countries, many Muslims prefer to have their Qurbani performed in poorer countries or those in dire need and the meat to be distributed to the neediest or those suffering adversity and poverty.

 Both refer to the Qurbani at Eid Ul Adha.
 Udhiya is the Arabic term and Qurbani is the Persian/Urdu word.

 Where does Islamic Help perform Qurbani?

+In Gaza, we will be providing Qurbani meat either fresh or canned based on the choice made by a donor.
 We will have Qurbani distribution in Syria itself and in Jordan for Syrian refugees who have fled their country because of the conflict.

 Do you provide canned Qurbani meat?

 Canned meat is distributed in areas where disasters or conflict, such as Gaza, cause logistical, operational or health and safety issues with food preparation and distribution.
 Our canned meat for Gaza is guaranteed halal and animals are selected to Qurbani specifications by experts and slaughtered during Tashreeque days (the 10th, 11th and 12th of Dhul-Hijjah when Qurbani is carried out).
 The meat is pre-cooked, frozen and canned to ensure a shelf life of three years while retaining its nutritional value.